The 6 best automated cat toys, tested and approved by real pet parents

 A bit noisy

-Catit Groovy Fish is a motion-activated toy that is sure to keep your cat engaged.
-When they touch the fish, it springs into action and wriggles about just like the real thing.
-There are three different movement modes, meaning your cat won't get bored of it.
+Catit Groovy Fish is a motion-activated toy that's sure to keep your cat engaged.
+When pressed on the stomach, the fish springs into action and wriggles about just like the real thing – perfect for tapping into their natural hunting instincts!

-The padded cover is soft to touch and features a special pocket where you can insert catnip, which will make it even more irresistible for your kitty to play with.
-You'll receive two bags of catnip with the toy too.
+The padded cover is soft to the touch and features a special pocket where you can insert catnip, making it even more irresistible for your kitty to play with.
+You'll receive a tube of catnip with the toy, which is excellent value for money considering it's under $20!
+I've been testing this toy for months and still have three-quarters of the tube left.

 4. Enabot ROLA PetPal